Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis shows eight active public transport stops in the Donnybrook-Balingup area.
-These stops serve a mix of bus routes, with four individual routes operating collectively to provide 30 weekly passenger trips.
-Transport accessibility is rated as limited, with residents typically located 1903 meters from the nearest stop.
+The analysis shows eight active public transport stops in Donnybrook-Balingup area, all of which are bus stops.
+These stops are served by four different routes that together offer thirty weekly passenger trips.
+The accessibility to these services is rated as limited, with residents typically located 1903 meters away from the nearest stop.

-Service frequency averages four trips per day across all routes, equating to approximately three weekly trips per stop.
+On average, there are four trips per day across all routes, resulting in approximately three weekly trips per individual stop.

 Frequently Asked Questions - Transport